 Frequently Asked Questions And Answers

 Sure!
 This recipe is very forgiving.
-You can use boneless skinless chicken breasts, boneless skinless chicken thighs or a combination of the two if you like.
+You can use boneless skinless chicken breasts, boneless skinless chicken thighs, or a combination of the two.

 Absolutely.
-You can experiment with limes, oranges, or even a combination of citrus fruits for a bright twist on this recipe.
+Cooking with lemons is one of my favorites but you can experiment with limes, oranges, or even a combination of citrus fruits for a bright twist on this recipe.

 The USDA recommends thawing meat in the refrigerator before using it in a crock pot recipe.
 Otherwise, frozen chicken in the slow cooker might take too long to cook at a safe temperature (above 165°F), allowing bacteria to grow.
 I think it’s always best to err on the side of caution when it comes to cooking meat.